Why choose a Pettibone Extendo?

 But a closer examination of the Pettibone Extendo, in comparison to competitive telehandlers, shows that superior engineering and features can make a big difference in jobsite safety and productivity.

-When lifting thousands of pounds of material, it’s vital that the telehandler has the required strength and stability to do the job safely.
-Like every Pettibone machine, Extendo telehandlers are robustly built with a heavy-duty steel frame that is thicker and stronger than most competitive units.
+When lifting thousands of pounds of material, it’s vital that a telehandler has the required strength and stability to do the job safely.
+The Extendo lineup offers maximum lift heights of 58 feet and forward reaches up to 42 feet.

 Another advantage of the Extendo is a sway cylinder that provides 24 degrees of combined frame leveling – 12 degrees right and left of center – which is 20-percent more chassis sway than is typical with other telehandlers on the market.
 Pettibone machines provide automatic fork leveling without slave cylinders, a feature that is particularly advantageous for cold weather performance, where some competitors’ leveling circuits are hampered by winter conditions.